 - It only supports 5 cryptocurrencies (plus ERC-20 tokens).

-All the other hardware wallets I’ve reviewed have small screens (to verify addresses and transactions details) on the device itself.
+All the other hardware wallets I’ve reviewed have small screens so that you can verify addresses and transactions details on the device itself.
 You can confirm address details by connecting the Digital BitBox to your smartphone (over an encrypted and private communication channel), but I do prefer having an on-device screen.